rgoulter/my-hakyll-blog/yi.markdown

     ```

     because of how Haskell's packages work; the disadvantage of *that* is the
-    need to constantly install `yi-config-rgoulter` as it updates, in contrast
+    need to constantly `cabal build` as it updates, in contrast
     to just having Yi recompile a modified `yi.hs`.

+    I still need to investigate some more about development in such a
+    dependency, especially with (say) a shared Cabal Sandbox.

 *   *How to show a list of keybindings, or something else which can show me what Yi can do?*